lurchmath/math299spring2024/core/doc-main.md

-# The Lurch Deductive Engine (LDE) Source Code Documentation
+# The Lurch Core Classes Source Code Documentation

-This repository is in the process of rebuilding the LDE, discarding an old design and replacing it with a better, updated design.
-That work is still in progress, and is perhaps 50% complete.
+This API documentation covers the core classes underpinning the Lurch application.
 The navigation menu on the left shows classes and namespaces in alphabetical order, but the overview below is more logically organized.

 ## Tutorials